ashishdoneriya/csetutorials.com-ssj/posts/add-linting-vuejs-project.md

 ```

 That's it.
 Now when you open a .vue file in vscode.
 It will display the number of errors/ warnings in the left sidebar of vscode.
-I have created a <a href="https://github.com/ashishdoneriya/vue-class-component-template" target="_blank">template</a> on github by integrating formatter and linting.
+I have created a [template](https://github.com/ashishdoneriya/vue-class-component-template) on github by integrating formatter and linting.